Quick Start

 - Ensure databases are accessible from Docker containers

-- Verify PostgreSQL has
+- For PostgreSQL: Verify

-wal_level = logical - Check firewall rules allow connections
+SHOW VARIABLES LIKE 'log_bin' - Check firewall rules allow connections